chef/chef-oss-practices/contributors/guide/README.md

 Some teams also have their own `CONTRIBUTING.md` files, which may contain extra information or guidelines in addition to these general ones.
 These are located in the team-specific community directories in this repo and frequently will also exist in the root of any repos that team owns.
 For example: the contributor's guide for the Habitat supervisor is located in the *chef/chef-oss-practices* repo, as [`/teams/hab-sup/CONTRIBUTING.md`](../teams/hab-sup/CONTRIBUTING.md) as well as in the root of _habitat-sh/habitat_ as `CONTRIBUTING.md`.

 All projects at Chef are operated as open, community efforts supported with internal development teams.
 Anyone is welcome to jump into a project or engage with a specific team and begin fixing issues, critiquing design proposals, or reviewing code.
 Each team should have a public Slack channel for development discussions though any team is welcome to share a public development channel with any other team.

-Contributing to any of Chef's projects should be easy.
-If you find a rough edge, let us know!
-Better yet, join the community and help us fix it.

 #### Find a team that is related to your contribution